xsf/xmpp.org/content/blog/newsletter/2024-04-05-newsletter.md

 ### XMPP and Google Summer of Code 2024

-The XSF has been accepted as a hosting organisation at GSoC in 2024 again!
-[If you are interested, please reach out](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024)!
+The XSF has been accepted as a [hosting organisation at GSoC in 2024](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024) again!
-The GSoC project ideas from XMPP-related organisations are:
+Currently the XMPP project mentors are reviewing the proposals.
+The GSoC project ideas from XMPP-related projects are:

 - Monal
   - [Modern Onboarding (90 hours, easy)](https://wiki.xmpp.org/web/Gsoc2024/Monal/Modern_Onboarding)